AdobeDocs/experience-manager-65.en/help/sites-developing/universal-editor/introduction.md

 ---
 title: The Universal Editor
-description: Learn about the flexibility and power of the Universal Editor and how it can help power your headless experiences using AEM 6.5.
+description: Learn about the flexibility of the Universal Editor and how it can help power your headless experiences using AEM 6.5.
 feature: Developing
 role: Developer
 ---

 # The Universal Editor {#universal-editor}

-Learn about the flexibility and power of the Universal Editor and how it can help power your headless experiences using AEM 6.5.
+Learn about the flexibility of the Universal Editor and how it can help power your headless experiences using AEM 6.5.

 >[!NOTE]
 >